wormhole-foundation/wormhole-docs/learn/messaging/core-contracts.md

 ## Receiving

-Use the following method signature to receive a message encoded as a VAA:
+The method signature for receiving a message encoded as a VAA:

 ```js
 --8<-- 'code/learn/messaging/core-contracts/receiving.js'